-Assay Technology, Inc manufactures several organic vapor monitors, most notable are the 566, 546, and 525.
+Assay Technology, Inc. manufactures several organic vapor monitors, most notably the 566, 546, and 525.
 Customers are asked to choose the best badge based on what they know about the environment and sampling duration.
 This flexibility is great for selecting the right ‘tool’ for the job, but it means laboratories have to be prepared to analyze all the different badges they will receive.
-That also means labs will need sampling rates, desorption efficiencies (DEs), reporting limits, and analytical methods for each chemical on each badge.
-Laboratories will call us and ask what the similarities and differences are in order to determine, for example, if they have to perform DE’s on both the 566 and 546 badges (no) or if they can use the 566 badge to collect 574 chemicals (yes).
+It also means that labs will need sampling rates, desorption efficiencies (DEs), reporting limits, and analytical methods for each chemical on each badge.
+Laboratories will call us and ask what the similarities and differences are in order to determine, for example, if they have to perform DEs on both the 566 and 546 badges (no) or if they can use the 566 badge to collect 574 chemicals (yes).
 Below, we go through the logic.
 Here’s how labs can save a lot of time:

 |525AT||TraceAir II, High Sampling Rate||Indoor Air Quality, STEL, and chemicals with PELs of 10 ppm or less||The 525 uses the same charcoal as the others but there is almost three times more media inside the 525 badge as the ChemDisk II badges (566, 546, 574, 549): 445 mg|